mckunkel/clas12docs/OfflineSoftware/source/database/readingCalibrationConstants.rst

 	// initialize database connection provider for RUN #=10 and variation = default DatabaseConstantProvider  dbprovider = new DatabaseConstantProvider(10,"default");

-	// load table reads antire table and makes an array of variables for each column in the table. dbprovider.loadTable("/calibration/ftof/attenuation");
+	// load table reads entire table and makes an array of variables for each column in the table. dbprovider.loadTable("/calibration/ftof/attenuation");

-	// disconncect from databas.
+	// disconnect from database.
 Important to do this after loading tables. dbprovider.disconnect();

 	// printout names of columns and lengths for each variable